 This essay is for amateurs who have been shooting a while and feel the desire to push the envelope by going to manual mode.
-For those who are dedicated auto shooters and never want to change, I respect and endorse your choice, and wish you all the good shooting in the world.
-But this essay is not for you, so you need not read any further.
+Manual Mode is a method by which you enter all your settings manually, hence the name.
 Why go manual mode?
 Well, there are some very good reasons to do so.
 I believe that all the fun is in manual shooting, and I also believe that you can unleash your creativity by shooting manual.

-I was a JPEG shooter for more years than I should have been, because I somehow found camera settings to be scary.
+I was a JPEG shooter for many years, because I somehow found manual camera settings to be scary.
 I don’t know what I imagined would happen if I set my camera file format to RAW and the dial to “M”.
-I had a photography friend who encouraged me frequently to try the manual mode, and I kept promising to do it but somehow never did.
+I had a photography friend who encouraged me frequently to try manual mode, and I kept promising to do it but somehow never did.
 Until one day I just did, and I never looked back.
 I was instantly and permanently hooked.
 So if you feel that way yourself, I have walked in those shoes and know exactly how you feel!

 The five settings that one has to master to shoot manually are: